thabo104/appstore-alexa-docs/_docs/firetv/fireappbuilder/1. Get Set Up/fire-app-builder-customize-the-application-project.md

     ```

     {% include note.html content="In this documentation, unless otherwise noted, paths to files are described using the [Android view(https://developer.android.com/studio/projects/index.html#ProjectFiles)." %}

+5. In this same **build.gradle (Module: app)** file, update the `versionCode` and `versionName` values as desired.

+    The `versionCode` (an integer) is an internal numbering scheme for your app's version.
+See [`android:versionCode`](https://developer.android.com/guide/topics/manifest/manifest-element.html#vcode) in the Android docs for more details.

+    The `versionName` (a string) is the version that users see.
+See [`android:versionName`](https://developer.android.com/guide/topics/manifest/manifest-element.html#vname) in the Android docs for more details.

+    Note that you do not need these elements in your app's manifest.
+When you upload your APK into the Amazon Appstore, the Appstore will read the information from this "build.gradle (Module: app)" file instead of the AndroidManifest.xml.

 5. Expand the **Gradle Scripts** folder and open the **local.properties (SDK Location)** file.
 Customize the `applicationName` to your app's name.
 Android Studio uses this name in the APK file.